PrathxmOp/dab-downloader/README.md

 - refactor(navidrome): improve album and track searching to prevent re-downloads

 ### Other
-- Added Signal Group Link
+- Added Discord Group Link
 - Shooot my config pushed
 - Enhancement in README
 - Added option to copy playlist from spotify